 Get more info

-Talk with a faculty member or visit the club bulletin board (located on the 2nd floor of Porter Hall along the wall of the biology laboratory wing) to see a calendar with meeting dates, pictures from past activities/community service projects, and news & other info.
+Talk with a faculty member, email club representatives, or visit the club bulletin board (located on the 2nd floor of Porter Hall along the wall of the biology laboratory wing) to see a calendar with meeting dates, pictures from past activities/community service projects, and news & other info.